Open, curious listening is a manager’s secret power. Secret, because most haven’t figured it out. I first learned it by example.

 Not for our boss.
 She got us together and asked “What’s next?”
 We thought we were shaping the content to users’ goals but were we really?
 Where was the data?
 Could the Marketing Insights team help us understand our users more?
 Could we do more with user-generated content, or on social media?
 What were consumers saying about us, and could we use that to improve not only our content, but the communications of the company overall?

-(I have mixed feelings about that, but it was a couple of years before phone addiction became widespread.
-I was one of the first phone addicts I guess — some achievement on Windows Mobile with a stylus.)
+(Later I had mixed feelings about smartphones, but then it was a couple of years before phone addiction became widespread.
+I myself was one of the first phone addicts I guess — some achievement on Windows Mobile with a stylus.)

 In later jobs, I learned more about communicating and leading.
 I learned to grab attention in writing and presenting (people need to listen before you can direct them effectively!)
 I saw how the process of writing helped me and my teams work through tricky decisions — not just filling a page but writing to think (like listening to an inner voice).
 And I realised that curiosity did so much good at work.
 (The drive to listen to bosses, colleagues, customers, competitors, and experiences, staying adaptable and open.)